There are a number of festivals, holidays and other events celebrated in Copenhagen each year.

 Copenhagen is an easy city to get around.
 Its public transport options are all convenient, efficient and very reliable.
 In addition, Metro and bus fares are integrated: a two-zone ticket (covering all of central Copenhagen) costs DKK 24 and may be used on both Metro lines and all of the buses.

-Copenhagen's bus network offers extensive coverage of the city.
+openhagen's bus network offers extensive coverage of the city.
 Buses run at frequent intervals and serve all city districts.
-From 1 a.m. to 5 a.m., night buses (which all have a letter “N” before their numbers) run on the main routes.
+From 1 a.m. to 5 a.m., night buses (which all have a letter "N" before their numbers) run on the main routes.
 The single integrated ticket (DKK 24) is valid for both night and regular buses within the two inner city zones.
 For further information, please visit https://intl.m.dk/.

 Do not hesitate and ride a bicycle around Copenhagen.
 It is assuredly the best and fastest way to get around the city!
 The city has been carefully thought for bike riders, almost every street offering a bicycle path.
 You can rent a bicycle starting DKK 110 per day.

-Upon your arrival in Copenhagen, you can get in touch with local tourism professionals for further information and to help organize your stay.Copenhagen Visitor Service
+Upon your arrival in Copenhagen, you can get in touch with local tourism professionals for further information and to help organise your stay.Copenhagen Visitor Service

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).